berchoes/MapCompose/README.md

 ## Unit Testing

 * Only the UseCases were covered in this project.
-With a fake repository created by implementing the StationRepository interface.
+With a fake repository created by implementing the StationsRepository interface.

 ## Modules